cdklabs/aws-delivlib/README.md

 The `Pipeline` construct automatically creates the following metrics in CloudWatch for the configured pipelines.
 These are published under the namespace 'CDK/Delivlib'.

+- Execution Failures: The number of failures of the pipeline execution.
+  When a pipeline execution fails, a '1' is recorded and forevery success, a '0' is recorded.

+  Metric Name: *Failures*
+  Dimensions:
+  - *Pipeline*: The pipeline name in CodePipeline.

+- Action Failures: The number of failures per action per pipeline.
+An execution failure can be due to multiple actions failing.
-- *PipelineActionFailures:* For every failed action in the pipeline, a '1' is published to the metric, and for every successful action, sa '0' is published.
+  For every action failure, a '1' is recorded and for every success, a '0' is recorded.

-  This metric has the following dimensions:
+  Metric Name: *Failures*
+  Dimensions:
-  - *Pipeline*: The pipeline name in CodePipeline,
+  - *Pipeline*: The pipeline name in CodePipeline.
   - *Action*: THe name of the action that succeeded or failed.

 ## Automatic Bumps and Pull Request Builds